taskforcesh/bullmq/docs/gitbook/guide/queues/removing-jobs.md

 ```

 {% hint style="warning" %}
-If the parent belongs to another queue, it should be kept in waiting-children state (when having pending dependencies at that moment) or it will be moved to wait state (no more pending dependencies after deleting the last child).
+Parent jobs in queues different from the one being obliterated will either stay in **waiting-children** if they
+have pending children in other queues, or just moved to wait.
 {% endhint %}